zthurman/fizzpy/README.md

 ## Intended Functionality
 * This library is meant to be used for generating solution arrays for differential equations
 * The base of the project is NeuroFizzMath.py and the solutionGenerator method therein
+* Note, modelDictionary is the boss of allthethings, if you aren't in modelDictionary you don't exist
 * Valid model inputs at this time are:
     -'VDP', for the Van Der Pol oscillator
     -'SHM', for damped simple harmonic motion